elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step6.md

 <pre class="file" data-filename="collection.json" data-target="insert" data-marker="#ENTRY-REL-BODY">
 {\"datacollectionpe\": \"product\",\"id\": \"{{productID}}\"}]}
 </pre>
+> Remove any extra line breaks inserted in the raw data above.
 * Send the request to create a new entry relationship connecting the product to the wishlist.

 `newman run collection.json --folcollectione an entry relationship" -e environment.json`{{execute}}